 - In "Mr. Monk Buys a House," the death of a wheelchair-handicapped man who fell down a flight of stairs in his own house is tied to money from an unsolved robbery.

-- In "Mr. Monk and the Magician," Monk's upstair neighbor Kevin is killed by Torini the night he debuts as an amateur magician.
-The reason: he had stumbled upon discrepancies in Torini's airline receipts that were evidence of Torini's involvement in a drug trafficking ring.
+- In "Mr. Monk and the Magician," Monk's upstair neighbor Kevin is killed by Karl Torini the night he debuts as an amateur magician = discrepancies in Torini's airline receipts that were evidence of Torini's involvement in a drug trafficking ring.

-- In the Tie-In Novel Mr. Monk In Outer Space, the heart-attack death of a fast-food company CEO that is dressed up as a shooting causes the discovery that said man had been embezzling to be exposed.
+- In the Tie-In Novel Mr. Monk In Outer Space, the heart-attack death of a fast-food company CEO that is dressed up as a shooting -> exposure of an embezzlement scam.

 - Happens regularly in Person of Interest.
 Attempt to murder one person → exposure of whatever crime they were trying to use the murder to cover up.